-We recognized a gain of \$10.3 million related to the change in fair value of the Series C derivative tranche liability for the nine months ended September 30, 2023.
-The Series C derivative tranche liability was recognized in September 2022 and represents an obligation to issue Series C redeemable convertible preferred stock shares in the Series C second tranche closing under certain conditions.
-The Series C derivative tranche liability was recorded at fair value and were remeasured at each reporting period until it was terminated upon the IPO closing in May 2023.
+We also recognized a gain of \$0.1 million related to the change in fair value of the Series C derivative tranche liability for the three months ended March 31, 2023.
+The Series C derivative tranche liability was recognized in September 2022 and represents an obligation to issue Series C redeemable convertible preferred stock shares in the Series C Second Tranche Closing under certain conditions.
+The Series C derivative tranche liability was recorded at fair value and is remeasured at each reporting period until it is settled or expires.
+This tranche liability was terminated upon the IPO closing in May 2023.